NowackiPatryk/weatherApp_Public/README.md

 It's very simple weather app, where you can check weather by city.
 It shows temperature with timestamps for next 5 days, pressure, wind speed and humidity.

-I made this app to for some reasons://
+I made this app to for some reasons: <br/><br/>
-  *Simple block layout was a good way to try CSS Grid instead of building another flexbox layout./ *I wanted to befriend with React Context API./
+  *Simple block layout was a good way to try CSS Grid instead of building another flexbox layout. <br/>
+  *I wanted to befriend with React Context API. <br/>
-  *Sass training and try BEM./
+  *Sass training and try BEM. <br/>

 # Getting started